An infinite-dimensional approach to path-dependent Kolmogorov equations: Solution in

 and

-both of which are arbitrarily small for $n$ large enough; now since $B$ is bounded and we assumed that $\bE\left\VV Z\right\VV^4$ is finite, we can apply again the dominated convergence theorem (integrating in the variable $\omega$) to conclude this argument.\\ \textbf{Step 3} We now approach the convergence of the term
+both of which are arbitrarily small for $n$ large enough; now since $B$ is bounded and we assumed that $\bE\llVert Z\rrVert ^4$ is finite, we can apply again the dominated convergence theorem (integrating in the variable $\omega$) to conclude this argument.